kkhadka31/KoKo/README.md

 # KoKo
 My Webapp

-Details:
+**Details:**

 This is Java Spring boot app.
 Use Case -> Simple Blog application, so far powered by java spring boot and mysql.
+Currently the application spring boot is deployed on Amazon EC2 and the mysql server is deployed on Amazon RDS.
+The frontend is under development along with lots of other features, services and tech stacks.

+**Test this application:**
+To test this application, you can use client like postman, please refer to the openapi.yml file to test different api provided by this application.
+URL -> http://3.144.218.85:8080/rc/
+Note: Please don't flood the host with heavy traffic because Amazon charges good money for heavy use cases :)

-How to run:
+How to run in local:

 You'll need to run a sql server, and create tables which is available in the path -> ./KoKo/src/main/java/com/koshish/SQL